OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

--  Besides the model parameters, inputs and outputs specified below the model can have additional inputs, outputs, and parameters (i.e. all kinds of variables as specified in the FMI 2.0 standard), as long as the sensor model can be run correctly with all of those variables left unconnected and at their default values.
-The sensor model MUST NOT rely on other connections (beside the specified data connections) being made.
+-  Besides the model parameters, inputs and outputs specified below the model can have additional inputs, outputs, and parameters (i.e. all kinds of variables as specified in the FMI 2.0 standard), as long as the model can be run correctly with all of those variables left unconnected and at their default values.
+The model MUST NOT rely on other connections (beside the specified data connections) being made.

 Definition of Binary Variables
 ------------------------------